Critical Race Theory is teaching white kids to feel guilty about things they had no part of!

 If there were inaccuracies in what was being taught, we already have review boards and processes to address that

-Well the 1619 project was an inaccurate, radical project teaching that we should be ashamed of our heritage and be ashamed of being white!
+It was teaching that we should be ashamed of our heritage and be ashamed of being white!

-The 1619 project was looking at history from a very specific viewpoint, highlighting details that are often overlooked in history
+The 1619 project was looking at history from a very specific viewpoint

 History is not just a list of facts and dates.
 It is stories about our past, and those stories always have a perspective.
 We need to make sure we include enough perspectives to be fair and objective and complete